matteomalucchi/PtRegressionJERC/README.md

 # MC Truth corrections for pT regression

-Repository to compute MC Truth corrections for regressed pT jets, structured as an analysis configurations for a specific development branch from a fork [PocketCoffea](https://github.com/matteomalucchi/PocketCoffea/tree/jme-pnet-reg).
+Repository to compute MC Truth corrections and JER MC for regressed pT jets.

+This repository is structured as an analysis configurations for [PocketCoffea](https://github.com/matteomalucchi/PocketCoffea/tree/jme-pnet-reg) and was originally hosted [here](https://github.com/matteomalucchi/AnalysisConfigs/tree/main/configs/jme).

 ## Setup